honytsoi/cb-whale-bell/performance-refactor.md

 *   Accurately detect whales based on both lifetime aggregates and recent activity.
 *   Successfully prune old, detailed event data.

+** This application is not in product yet, so we can afford to make breaking changes.
+NO DATA MIGRATION IS REQUIRED. **
 ---

 Please review this plan carefully.
 Let's discuss any questions before you begin implementation.
 Good luck!